 Recipe 5/ 100 Healthy Recipes Challenge: Yotam Ottolenghi’s Tomato Party, is such an easy recipe to follow.
 All you need is tomatoes of different colours and sizes, fresh herbs and couscous to make this Roasted Tomato Couscous Salad.
 A totally healthy and fresh salad, it is filling enough for lunch on a hot summers day.

 You may use any variety of tomato and in a proportion that you prefer for the Tomato Couscous Salad.
 The more the mix of colours, the prettier the salad and the more varied the flavour.
 I had some Roma tomatoes which are a bright red when cut, heirloom purple black cherry tomatoes which are green on the inside, a cluster of cherry tomatoes on the vine, ranging from pale pink to peach to yellow, and bright green.

-All these gorgeous tomatoes and herbs in this Tomato Couscous Salad, are from First Agro Farms and Sakura Fresh who deliver them faithfully to my door, pesticide free and fresh.
-You have to taste these tomatoes to feel the difference in flavour from those bought from stores and supermarkets!
+All these gorgeous tomatoes and herbs in this Tomato Couscous Salad, are from First Agro Farms pesticide free and fresh.
+You have to taste these tomatoes to feel the difference in flavour from those bought elsewhere!

 Kitchen Hints for Roasted Tomato Couscous Salad

 - Use a good quality of balsamic vinegar to flavour the tomatoes for roasting.

 - I have used fresh herbs including purple basil, but you could substitute with half the quantity each of dry herbs and use green basil if purple is not available.